Evan Rachel Wood and Demi Moore Sparkle Day to Night at Roger Vivier’s Strass Party

-Evan Rachel Wood, Demi Moore, Kate Bosworth and Camilla Belle were among the boldface names who feted Roger Vivier creative director Bruno Frisoni as he hosted a celebration for the brand’s iconic Strass buckle on Thursday in Los Angeles with a rooftop soiree.
+Evan Rachel Wood, Demi Moore, Kate Bosworth and Camilla Belle were among the boldface names who feted Roger Vivier creative director Bruno Frisoni as he hosted a rooftop soiree to celebrate the brand’s iconic Strass buckle on Thursday in Los Angeles.

-The Vivier emblem was introduced in 1965 on a pump, and since Frisoni’s role in 2003 he has re-imagined the crystal-embellished ornament on sandals, espadrilles, slides and sneakers.
+The Vivier emblem was introduced in 1965 on a pump, and since Frisoni’s role in 2003 he has reimagined the crystal-embellished ornament on sandals, espadrilles, slides and sneakers.

-The evening’s theme embraced Frisoni’s design ethos that synthesis daywear and evening wear scripts with an apt title, “Strass: Sparkle Day to Night.”
+The evening’s theme embraced Frisoni’s design ethos that synthesis daywear and evening wear scripts with the apt title “Strass: Sparkle Day to Night.”

 “The Strass is always something that you like — it makes you happy and have fun,” the creative director shared with Footwear News.

-Echoing Marilyn Monroe’s refrain, “diamonds are a girl’s best friend,” Frisoni added that the pop of bling represents a new kind of lifestyle philosophy.
+Echoing Marilyn Monroe’s refrain that “diamonds are a girl’s best friend,” Frisoni added that the pop of bling represents a new kind of lifestyle philosophy.

 “Nowadays, everyone’s not being so serious in their approach to dressing,” Frisoni explained.
 “You can relax everything — beachwear at night and evening wear in the morning, so why not?
 Today everyone wants to mix everything.
 Why not have evening styles on sneakers?”

-Guests enjoyed a performance by Rebel and a Basketcase — “Westworld” actress Evan Rachel Wood’s band.
+Guests enjoyed a performance by Rebel and a Basketcase, “Westworld” actress Evan Rachel Wood’s band.

 “I love heels, but to find a comfortable dressy shoe that’s a sneaker and flat is music to my ears,” Wood said of Frisoni’s styles.
 “He brings such class and elegance to what otherwise would be considered casual, and that’s hard to pull off.”

 Wood shared that her love affair with shoes began as a youngster in her father’s theater company in North Carolina.
 “That’s where I grew up and got my start,” she told FN.
-“He had a costume shop that was filled with vintage shoes from every decade and I would always go in and pick the disco ones or the ones from the ’20s, ‘30s and ‘40s because women had very small feet.”
+“He had a costume shop that was filled with vintage shoes from every decade, and I would always go in and pick the disco ones or the ones from the ’20s,’30s and ’40s, because women had very small feet.”

-Continuing, “I was 8 years old and it would drive my mother crazy, but I would insist on walking around in 6-inch platform heels that fit me.
-That’s how I got my heel and fancy shoe start — going into the costume shop and picking them out.”
+She continued: “I was 8 years old, and it would drive my mother crazy, but I would insist on walking around in 6-inch platform heels that fit me.
+That’s how I got my heel and fancy-shoe start — going into the costume shop and picking them out.”